ParvJain/tic-tac-toe/README.md

 ## Multiplayer mode

+### steps to run

-This requires a redis running on port 7001, I'm using redis docker image (`docker pull redis`) and `sudo docker run --name redis -p 7001:6379 -d redis`
+1. This requires a redis running on port 7001, I'm using redis docker image (`docker pull redis`) and `sudo docker run --name redis -p 7001:6379 -d redis`
+2. you need to do `pip install -r requirement.txt` to resolve dependencies.
+3. run `python main.py` once and in your another terminals open `python client.py` (it requires 2 client to be connected)

 ### Shared data objects